-There has been a rise in the use of alternative dispute resolution (ADR) processes over the few decades.
-ADR is a refers to the multitude of ways that parties can settle disputes (either with or without the help of a third party).
+There has been a rise in the use of alternative dispute resolution (ADR) processes over the past decades.
+ADR refers to the multitude of ways that parties can settle disputes (either with or without the help of a third party).

-Three of the main types of ADR are: negotiation, mediation and arbitration.
+Three of the main types of ADR are negotiation, mediation and arbitration.